 Dr. Wacker worked from 1993 to 2000, at King-Drew Medical Center.
 Here she witnessed the unabated horror of gun violence.
-King-Drew sees three thousand trauma incidents per year, half of which are penetrating wounds, knife and gun-shot wounds.
+King-Drew saw three thousand trauma incidents per year, half of which are penetrating wounds, knife and gun-shot wounds.
 In the 1990’s Margaret worked with the Los Angeles County Violence Prevention Coalition, Handgun Control and Physicians for Social Responsibility-Los Angeles.
 She spoke at press conferences and testified before city councils.
-Dr. Wacker is currently a surgeon at Kaiser-Permanente in Fontana.
-She regularly travels into Los Angeles to participate in PSR programs.
+More recently, she has been active in the anti-nuclear activities of PSR.
+She currently is on the faculty of the Western University/Arrowhead Neurosurgery Residency Program.
+She frequently travels to LA to participate in PSR programs.

 Rishi Manchanda, MD, MPH

 Dr. Rishi Manchanda is a physician and leader in public health activism who joined PSR-LA as a member of the Board of Directors in 2012.
 As an internist, pediatrician and HIV specialist well-versed in both local and international health issues, he is making bold moves to improve the health of underserved communities by placing a focus on human rights, the social and environmental conditions that make people sick, and improvements to primary care.
 Dr. Manchanda is the President and Founder of HealthBegins, a startup that provides training and tools to help clinics address patients’ social needs and community factors that drive disease, and is the author of 2013 released TEDbook, “The Upstream Doctors: Medical Innovators Track Sickness to its Source.”
 He currently serves as the medical director in a clinic for high-utilizing homeless veterans at the VA Greater Los Angeles Healthcare System and also as Director for Health System Transformation at Charles R Drew University of Medicine and Science.